-a. "national security" as used in the Section 232 legislation (as well as the Department of Commerce Reports and Presidential Proclamations on steel and aluminium) in relation to the terms "its essential security interests" in Article XXI(b); and domestic production needed for projected national defense requirements, the capacity of domestic industries to meet such requirements, existing and anticipated availabilities of the human resources, products, raw materials, and other supplies and services essential to the national defense, the requirements of growth of such industries and such supplies and services including the investment, exploration, and development necessary to assure such growth, and the importation of goods in terms of their quantities, availabilities, character, and use as those affect such industries and the capacity of the United States to meet national security requirements.28 the impact of foreign competition on the economic welfare of individual domestic industries; and any substantial
+a. "national security" as used in the Section 232 legislation (as well as the Department of Commerce Reports and Presidential Proclamations on steel and aluminium) in relation to the terms "its essential security interests" in Article XXI(b); and domestic production needed for projected national defense requirements, the capacity of domestic industries to meet such requirements, existing and anticipated availabilities of the human resources, products, raw materials, and other supplies and services essential to the national defense, the requirements of growth of such industries and such supplies and services including the investment, exploration, and development necessary to assure such growth, and the importation of goods in terms of their quantities, availabilities, character, and use as

-31. While the Section 232 statute does not provide a definition of the term "national security," the statute requires the President and the Secretary to consider a range of non-exclusive factors when making the requisite national security determination.27 Specifically, the statute requires the President and the Secretary to examine the effect of imports on "national security requirements":
+34. While the Section 232 statute does not provide a definition of the term "national security," the statute requires the President and the Secretary to consider a range of non-exclusive factors when making the requisite national security determination.32 Specifically, the statute requires the President and the Secretary to examine the effect of imports on "national security requirements":